 SECTION 4.
 Organization.
 The Board of Directors may choose one of their number as Chairman of the Board.
 At each meeting of the Board of Directors, the Chairman of the Board, or, if there shall be no Chairman of the Board or if he or she shall be absent, the Chief Executive Officer of the Corporation, or in case of his or her absence, the Lead Director, or in case of his or her absence, a chair who shall be any director chosen by a majority of the directors present thereat, shall act as chair of such meeting and preside thereat.
-The Secretary of the Corporation, or in the case of his or her absence, any person whom the chair shall appoint secretary of such meeting and keep the minutes thereof.
+The Secretary of the Corporation, or in the case of his or her absence, any person whom the chair shall appoint secretary of such meeting, shall act as secretary of such meeting and keep the minutes thereof.